FormidableLabs/babel-bridge/README.md

 ### Content manager

-1. :memo: As a content manager, I want to be able to create a document in Sanity with a title and a body written in US English.
+1. ~~:memo: As a content manager, I want to be able to create a document in Sanity with a title and a body written in US English.~~ :white_check_mark:
-1. :globe_with_meridians: As a content manager, I want to know that when a user device requests a document in te reo Māori, that the document will automatically be translated for them.
+1. ~~:globe_with_meridians: As a content manager, I want to know that when a user device requests a document in te reo Māori, that the document will automatically be translated for them.~~ :white_check_mark:
-1. :pencil2: As a content manager, I want to be able to manually edit translated content.
+1. ~~:pencil2: As a content manager, I want to be able to manually edit translated content.~~ :white_check_mark:
+1. ~~:earth_asia: _(stretch)_ As a content manager, I want to be able to update the list of languages that a document can be translated into.~~ :white_check_mark:
 1. :robot: _(stretch)_ As a content manager, I want to be able to manually trigger the AI-based translation of a document.
-1. :earth_asia: _(stretch)_ As a content manager, I want to be able to update the list of languages that a document can be translated into.

 ### User

-1. :book: As a user, I want to be able to view a document in my language.
-If my language is not yet supported, I want to see the document in English.
+1. ~~:book: As a user, I want to be able to view a document in my language.
+If my language is not yet supported, I want to see the document in English.~~ :white_check_mark:

 ### Developer

-1. :hammer_and_wrench: As a developer, I want to be able to request a document from Sanity without having to worry about what language it is in.
+1. ~~:hammer_and_wrench: As a developer, I want to be able to request a document from Sanity without having to worry about what language it is in. :white_check_mark:~~
+1. :hammer_and_wrench: _(stretch)_ As a developer, I want to be able to plug this functionality into an existing Sanity project.
+1. :hammer_and_wrench: _(stretch)_ As a developer, I want to be able to replace the existing translation layer with my own implementation.

 ## Implementation details